TingheZhang/m6A-BERT/README.md

-# m6A-BERT
+# m6A-BERT-Deg
 This repository contains the implementation of our paper ‘Understanding YTHDF2-mediated mRNA Degradation By m6A-BERT-Deg’.
-In this paper, we propose a novel model, m6A-BERT-Deg, that leverages the pre-trained language model BERT and the m6A modification information to predict the mRNA degradation rate.
-We also perform attribution analysis using the Captum library to interpret the model’s predictions and identify the key features that influence the mRNA degradation.
-Our experiments show that our model achieves state-of-the-art performance on two benchmark datasets and reveals new insights into the role of m6A in mRNA degradation.

-In this package, we provides resources including: source codes of the m6A-BERT model, usage examples, pre-trained models, fine-tuned models and visulization tool.
+In this repository, we provides resources including: source codes of the m6A-BERT-Deg, usage examples, pre-trained models, fine-tuned models and visulization tool.
 We are still actively developing the repo, so please kindly report any issues that you encounter.

 If you have used m6A-BERT in your research, please kindly cite the our publications.

 ## 1. Environment setup
-[Conda](https://docs.anaconda.com/anaconda/install/linux/) is recommanded to set up the enviroment. you can simply install the necessary dependacy by using command
+[Conda](https://docs.anaconda.com/anaconda/install/linux/) is recommended for setting up the environment.
+You can easily install the necessary dependencies by using the following commands:
+1. Create the Conda environment from the provided YAML file:
   > conda env create -f m6abert.yml

 you can set your enviroment names by change the first line of the m6abert.yml .
 Details can be found at [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)